emmanuel-sobamowo/emmanuel-sobamowo/README.md

 I am a graduate from the University of Liverpool, with a BA in Business Studies and Politics

-Following mhy graduation in 2019, I started work at GetAgent.co.uk as a Customer Service Manager.
+Following my graduation in 2019, I started work at GetAgent.co.uk as a Customer Service Manager.

 I recently made the decision to puruse a career in the technology industry, following months of online HTML and Javascript courses on Udemy.